DependableSystemsLab/LLFI/README.md

   7. Java7 with JavaFX (For GUI)
   8. Apache Ant and JDK (For GUI)
   9. tcsh
-  10. GraphViz package (for visualizing error propagation)
+  10. GraphViz package (for visualizing fault propagation)
   11. ZGRVIEWER package

 Building: